 Highlight: Wild fish-based dehydrated dog food mix with no flaxseed, potatoes, grains, or gluten.
 Made entirely from human-grade food in a US facility, and the product is also free from artificial preservatives.

-AAFCO complete and balanced, Zeal (View on Amazon) is a wild fish-based dehydrated dog food mix that includes whole foods but no flaxseed, potatoes, grains or gluten.
+AAFCO complete and balanced, Zeal (View Price on Amazon) is a wild fish-based dehydrated dog food mix that includes whole foods but no flaxseed, potatoes, grains or gluten.
 It is high in protein and low in fat, and features line-caught Icelandic Haddock, wild Blue Whiting caught in Scandinavia and the Arctic, and wild salmon.

 Although my personal ethics steer me away from recommending fish, this product seems to be about as sustainably and responsibly sourced as can be, so if you’re keen to feed your pup fish, try Zeal.